 The CMS Regional Office has reviewed and approved the MCO or PIHP contracts for compliance with the provisions of section 1932(b)(4) of the Act and 42 CFR 438 Subpart F Grievance System.
 If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.

-Section A: P rogram Description
+ection A Program Description

-Part IV: Pro ogram Operations
+Part IV: I Program Operations

-E. Grievanc e System (3 of 5)
+E. Grieva nce System (3 of 5)

-3. Details for MCO or PIHP programs
+3. Deta ils for MCO or PIHP programs

 a.
-1 Direct Access to Fair Hearing
+Direct Access to Fair Hearing

 The State requires enrollees to exhaust the MCO or PIHP grievance and appeal process before enrollees may request a state fair hearing.

 The State does not require enrollees to exhaust the MCO or PIHP grievance and appeal process before enrollees may request a state fair hearing.

-b.
-7 Timeframes
+1 b.
+Timeframes

-The States timeframe within which an enrollee, or provider on behalf of an enrollee, must file an appeal is 90 days (between 20 and 90).
+The States timeframe within which an enrollee, or provider on behalf of an enrollee, must file an appeal is days (between 20 and 90).

 The States timeframe within which an enrollee must file a grievance is 90 days.

-c. \$ Special Needs
+c.
+Special Needs

 The State has special processes in place for persons with special needs.

 Please describe:

 The MHP must give all enrollees (including those with special health care needs) reasonable assistance completing forms, taking other procedural steps or other assistance necessary in filing grievances and appeals.
 The MHP must provide interpreter services and toll free numbers for enrollee questions and assistance.

-Section A: P rogram Description
+Section A Program Description

-Part IV: Pro ogram Operations
+Part IV: I Program Operations

-e System (4 of 5)
+nce System (4 of 5)

-Part IV: Pro ogram Operations

-PAHP g rievance procedure (distinct from the fair hearing process) administered by the State agency or the PCCM and/or hat provides for prompt resolution of issues.
-These grievance procedures are strictly voluntary and may not

-4. Options PAHP g PAHP th interfere with a PCCM, or PAHP enrollees freedom to make a request for a fair hearing or a PCCM or PAHP enrollees direct access to a fair hearing in instances involving terminations, reductions, and suspensions of already authorized Medicaid covered services.
+4. Optional grievance systems for PCCM and PAHP programs.
+States, at their option, may operate a PCCM and/or PAHP grievance procedure (distinct from the fair hearing process) administered by the State agency or the PCCM and/or PAHP that provides for prompt resolution of issues.
+These grievance procedures are strictly voluntary and may not interfere with a PCCM, or PAHP enrollees freedom to make a request for a fair hearing or a PCCM or PAHP enrollees direct access to a fair hearing in instances involving terminations, reductions, and suspensions of already authorized Medicaid covered services.